 You can also use the Duo Access Gateway with Azure and Google directories or third-party IdPs hosted in the cloud.

-Duo Access Gateway is part of the Platform Edition, so you can define policies that enforce unique controls for each individual SSO application.
+Duo Access Gateway is part of the Duo Beyond and Duo Access plans, so you can define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Google Apps.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

-Before you start installing Duo Access Gateway, make sure to complete all these requirements decribed below.
+Before you start installing Duo Access Gateway for Windows, make sure to complete all these requirements described below.

 Launch Windows PowerShell as an administrator.